 It reminds me to notice the delight of ordinary things.

 2. Incomplete thoughts are okay...

-As the last few months have unfolded it has taken me a while to figure out what I actually feel or think, but instead of trying to figure it all out, I learned that its okay if my thoughts are incomplete and I learned how to give them words.
+As the last few months have unfolded, it has taken me a while to figure out what I actually feel or think, but instead of trying to figure it all out, I learned that it's okay if my thoughts are incomplete I learned how to give them words.

-In my notes app or in my journal I gave them space with scribbles, half sentences, and messy paragraphs.
-It wasn't that writing them made them clear, but that writing them gave them a voice to be heard.
+In my notes app or my journal, I gave them space with scribbles, half sentences, and messy paragraphs.
+It wasn't that writing them made them clear, but writing them gave them a voice to be heard.
 A form of surrender for my mind and my heart, to let go and be in the tension.

 3. A walk makes everything better...

 I'm not even joking.
 I can't tell you how many walks I've taken already this spring and without fail, they always help reset my mind and my heart.
 Short ones, long ones, some with kids, but most without.
 They've become the most efficient way for me to get out of my own head, process how I'm feeling, calm down, find inspiration, or relax.

 "In the darkness, we can better distinguish a light.
 Perhaps in isolation, we can better distinguish community?"

 I wrote that question in the notes app on my phone when the stay-at-home orders were first set in place back in March.
 And though I have seen many ways we got it very wrong, I have also seen a lot of ways we got it right.
 Witnessing relationship, love, and connection in the absence of physical presence together was a light in the dark for me.

 And the story of being a pastor's wife too.